Need more details?

 The Atlantis Fellowship:

-- Runs during university breaks, so that pre-med students can gain a global experience without missing important pre-req classes.
+- Runs during university breaks.
+Since they are scheduled to take place during university breaks, Atlantis Fellowships allow pre-med students to gain a global experience without missing important pre-req classes.

 - Helps students decide if medicine is the right path.
-Most pre-med students have not spent significant time in a hospital setting and do not have a real view of medicine.
+Most pre-med students have not spent significant time in a hospital setting and therefore have not been exposed to the everyday life of a practicing physician.
+An Atlantis Fellowship gives students the opportunity to see what medical life looks like before committing to a career of medicine.

 In the Hospital